-What is the current air quality in Corvallis and how bad is it?
+What is the current air quality in Corvallis?

 Perry: “We have four monitors set-up in Corvallis where current readings can be found.
 There is also a DEQ monitor in South Corvallis.
 Concentrations of fine particulate matter less than 2.5 microns – which are small enough to reach the deep portions of your lungs when breathed in – have exceeded 200 µg/m3 in Corvallis over the last week.

 “These levels are on par to concentrations seen in some of the most polluted cities in the world, like Beijing and New Delhi.
 Levels are now decreasing but remain over the 24-hour maximum health limit of 35 µg/m3.”

 What are the health impacts of poor air quality on health?